VTOL 4+1 (TFG)

 We had to investigate how to measure direct normal irradiance from the Sun and design a lightweight device capable of taking measurements at an appropriate speed under the conditions imposed by being mounted on a UAV.
 Additionally, it was necessary to determine the position of the Sun in the sky, considering the UAV's change in heading or attitude.

-During this process, various daytime tests were conducted to analyze the accuracy of the measurements with the adopted solution.
+During this process, several daylight tests were carried out to analyse the accuracy of the measurements obtained with the adopted solution.

-This has been something exciting and new for me, and I have continued working on and developing new devices with the same purpose.
+This was an exciting and completely new field for me, and I have continued working on and developing new devices with the same purpose.

 3. CAD design